sl6117/Hangman/README.md

 # Hangman
-Welcome to my first personal project. \n
+Welcome to my first personal project.
 This is a simple single player game of Hangman.

 ## Instructions